Emerge-Lab/gpudrive/README.md

 ```

-## Contributing 👷‍♀️
+## Contributing and learning benchmark 👷‍♀️

 If you find a bug of are missing features, please feel free to [create an issue or start contributing](https://github.com/Emerge-Lab/gpudrive/blob/main/CONTRIBUTING.md)!
+That link also points to a **learning benchmark** complete with training logs and videos of agent behaviors via `wandb`.